drmlazer11/drmlazer11.github.io/_posts/2015-12-29-Shitty-Design-Is-Pervasive.md

 <img src="http://i.imgur.com/XyxW68b.jpg">

-This brings me to the point of my post: Shitty design is pervasive.
+This brings me to the point of my post: crappy design is pervasive.
 A couple days ago I was on LinkedIn and came across a photo of the "elimination card" that Harvey was handed.

 <img src="http://i.imgur.com/wqfhqip.jpg">